ianb/blog/content/pages/index.md

 You've reached my homepage on the world wide web.
 Hello!

 On the internet I'm a computer programmer.
 Not on the internet I am also a computer programmer, but I also have a [wife](http://emilymurphy.com) and two daughters.
 I live in Minneapolis, in the Powderhorn Park neighborhood.
-On the internet I live here; I can't find a social media home, but I guess [Twitter](https://twitter.com/ianbicking) is what I'm re-trying lately.
+On the internet I live here; I can't find a social media home, but I'm trying [Mastodon](https://hachyderm.io/@ianbicking) and still use [Twitter](https://twitter.com/ianbicking).

-Until recently (August 2020) I worked for [Mozilla](http://www.mozilla.org/).
+I worked at Mozilla for 10 years until 2020, then Meta Reality Labs until 2022.
 You can read more about what I'm doing on my [**projects page**](/projects.html).

+**I am currently looking for a job.**

 ## Getting in contact